getsolus/eopkg/man/eopkg.1.md

     List all currently tracked repositories, and emit their status (enabled or not)

-`list-sources (ls)`

-    This is only supported with source repositories using the legacy `pspec.xml` ormat and is no longer recommeneded or supported.
-When invoked, this will output all source packages available for `emerge` operations.

- * `-l`, `--long`:

-        Show detailed information on each source package.

 `list-upgrades (lu)`

     List all package upgrades that are currently available.